 Images for PR of your presentation

 The official language for the conference is English, and that should be the language you use in your video.
-If you feel your English is not good enough, you can ask somebody to be your voice over, or we can find somebody who will lend her or his voice.
+If you feel your English is not good enough, you can ask somebody to be your voice over, or we can find somebody who will lend their voice.
 We will include subtitles in English, and for that we require you to deliver a script with your text.
 This script should follow your wording as closely as possible.
 We can also include subtitles in other languages, but if you want to use that service, we need (a) a script in your own language and (b) a volunteer from your side who understands that language.

-Creating pre-recorded Presentations
+Creating pre-recorded presentations

 If for any reason you need help with the recording of your presentation, please do not hesitate to reach out.
-Please understand that any material you share should be copyright-safe as the full conference will be open access and the video presentations will remain on YouTube after the conference.
+Please understand that any material you share should be copyright-safe as the conference will be open access and the video presentations will remain on YouTube after the conference.
 Presentations can be sent as separate files, which we will compile into a video for you.
 If you would like for us to compile your presentation into a video, we need several files from you:

 - Audio of yourself reading the paper (using a mobile phone to record this is fine, and the free apps Dolby On for android or Apple Voice Memo for iPhone are good tools for this);